IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 * `stemgentoo`
 * The .gentoo-ID corresponding to the `.gentoo`-directory the image is based off

-The stemgentoo is not based on a .gentoo-directory, hence it does not have a regular ID.
+The stemgentoo system variety is not based on a .gentoo-directory, hence it does not have a regular ID.

 Prerequisites
 -------------